About Form Views

 Using Forms in Your App

 Form views are generally used to either add or update records in your tables.
-However, there are a number of other uses for forms as well.
+However, there are several other uses for forms as well.

 Equations and Calculators